Label Leakage in Federated Inertial-based Human Activity Recognition: Methodology

 for $e_j$ being the $j-th$ unit vector.
 We compute an estimate $p$ of $p^{\text{gt}} $ using one of the gradient inversion attacks and evaluate \begin{itemize} \item the \textit{Label Existence Accuracy (LeAcc)},

 where the $>0$ denotes a thresholding, \item the \textit{Label Number Accuracy (LnAcc)},

 \end{itemize} and average these results over all $T^c$ of a client to compute a single LeAcc and LeAcc metric.
 As LeAcc and LnAcc are compute per batch, datasets which show an unbalanced class count can cause these metrics to be biased towards majority classes.
-We thus propose a third metric, \textit{Class-wise Average Accuracy (ClassAcc)}, to evaluate leakage results.
-Unlike LeAcc and LnAcc, ClassAcc is computed on the complete dataset of a client, i.e. all $T^c$ that were reconstructed of a specific client.
-The metric is computed by calculating the class-wise accuracy between the label-sorted, concatenated reconstructed labels with the ground truth labels of all $T^c$.
+We thus propose a third metric, \textit{Class-wise Average Accuracy (ClassAcc)}, which is calculated as the average of the per-class LnAcc computed across the complete dataset of a client, i.e. all $T^c$ that were reconstructed of a specific client.